aljanbalbuena/8x8/use_case_2/README.md

-# Use Case 1
+# Use Case 2

-Retrieve details from MessageBird
+Retrieve spreadsheet from Google Docs and display content as a sortable table

 ## Prerequisites